callstack/byorg-ai/docs/src/docs/integrations/slack-usage.md

-# Usage

-In byorg we also implemented functions that integrate your app with Slack.
-To use it you just need to use the `createSlackApp` function, and pass required variables.
+## Integrating with Slack

+Byorg provides built-in functionality to integrate your application with Slack.
+To set this up, use the `createSlackApp` function and provide the necessary parameters.

-## Endpoint mode
+## Http endpoint mode

+In this mode you use SlackApp to receive Slack event objects directly.
+Here's a [tutorial](https://cloud.google.com/functions/docs/tutorials/slack) on setting up a Google Cloud Function with event receiver.

 ```js
 const app = createApp({